soniamaitieo/2018---2019-Equipe-2/README.md

 **PSIPRED :**

 We give you the binary file of psipred, so you don't need to dowload it.
-But you need to download tcsh
+But you need to download csh

 `sudo apt-get install csh`